Innovative Sigma engineering solution at retail center

 Civil / Site Engineering

-Sigma served as civil engineer on the project responsible for site design including design and permitting of stormwater management measures to meet City of Franklin, Milwaukee Metropolitan Sewerage District and Wisconsin Department of Natural Resources regulations.
+The Sigma Group served as civil engineer on the project responsible for site design including design and permitting of stormwater management measures to meet City of Franklin, Milwaukee Metropolitan Sewerage District and Wisconsin Department of Natural Resources regulations.
 An innovative stormwater management approach utilizing pervious concrete with an underlying stone detention layer and under drain system was designed by Sigma to meet applicable regulations.
 The use of the pervious concrete pavement and underlying stone detention layer eliminated the need for a more traditional surface detention basin.
 The property was effectively developed without using valuable land to provide a surface detention basin.

 In addition to the economic benefits, the porous pavement system provides environmentally sustainable features including zero discharge stormwater management, groundwater recharge and reduction of heat island effect.